SEND Further Information and Frequently Asked Questions

 How will the school help my child on transfer to the next phase of education?

 The school works closely with other agencies and the future school to ensure smooth transition for individuals to appropriate placements.
 Parents will be invited to be involved in this process throughout.
+The same process applies if the pupil is transferring into our school.

 What support will there be for my child’s overall well-being?

 Our inclusion team make sure children have the highest levels of pastoral care possible.
-This support may include sessions with our nurture team who plan programmes to meet the emotional and social needs of individual children.

 We work in partnership with many agencies and have parent support workers who ensure cluster support is available for families who may need additional support.
 Members of this team are also trained in the EHP process.